leopoldoferreira/leopoldoferreira/README.md

 - Advanced English
 - Learned to code in C and Java
 - Learned Artificial Intelligence and Python on my Master Degree experience, unfortunately I didn't finish
-- Learning a lot of Data Science subjects on DataCamp
-- Learning Web with Kotlin/Spring to land a job

 ### I'm currently:
 - :eyes: Looking for a job